JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 I'll be focusing on blog posts here but these methods can be used on any type of page as long as there's front matter somewhere in the [data cascade](https://www.11ty.dev/docs/data-cascade/).

-All three methods require your environment to be set up to work.

 ### Set Up Your Environment
 The following steps assume that you're building your site on a server using a service like Netlify.